 Powering its cyber security and risk reduction solutions, ABS developed the FCI Cyber Risk method to measure cyber security risks associated with operational technology and provide clients with a quantitative risk index for vessels, fleets and facilities.
 This groundbreaking approach quantifies cyber security risk and gives owners and operators an actionable strategy to reduce cyber risk onboard a vessel.
 Effectively, it places the controls for responding to cyber risks back into the hands of the asset owner.
 The model was developed following a two-year research contract with the Maritime Security Center—a U.S. Department of Homeland Security Center of Excellence—led by Stevens Institute of Technology and including the U.S. Department of Defense.

-Explore our Safety, Risk and Compliance services for Marine and Offshore.
+Explore our Risk and Safety Management services for Marine and Offshore.

 About ABS Group